kdoore/CS2335-Gitbook/project-2-list-of-steps.md

      2. Add an OpenDialogButton to the scene.
      3. Add a DecisionPanel to the scene.
          - Panel with CanvasGroup
          - Add Buttons  to change scenes or to open a new DialogPanel.
+             - Option1Btn
+             - Option2Btn
-     4. Create a new ConversationList ScriptableObject for each scene.
+     4. Create a new ConversationList ScriptableObject for each dialog.
      - You can create a duplicate of an existing one, or you can use the asset panel's right-click menu to create ScriptableObject.
      - Create ConversationList Elements, fill with DialogText, CharacterImage